 An incompetent ileocaecal valve in a large bowel obstruction may show concurrent large and small bowel dilatation on AXR.
 An erect chest x-ray may also be requested to assess for free air under the diaphragm if clinical features suggest a bowel perforation.

-Contrast fluoroscopy has been advocated in adhesional small bowel obstruction.
-It has been shown to predict quite reliably whether or not the obstruction will settle and some studies have shown a therapeutic benefit of the contrast itself, although this is controversial.
-However, they can be more difficult to obtain than CT scans and their use is less wide-spread.
+Contrast fluoroscopy can also be useful in small bowel obstruction caused by adhesions from previous surgery.
+It has been shown to predict quite reliably whether or not the obstruction will settle and some studies have shown a therapeutic benefit of the contrast itself (although this is controversial)

 The definitive management of bowel obstruction is dependent on the aetiology and whether it has been complicated by bowel ischaemia, perforation, and/or peritonism.